JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 The format of an inlining trace is not really documented, unfortunately.
 The best source of information to understanding it is the source code found in [`CompileTask::print_inlining_inner`](https://github.com/openjdk/jdk/blob/bcba5e97857fd57ea4571341ad40194bb823cd0b/src/hotspot/share/compiler/compileTask.cpp#L412).
 Each line in the inlining trace will indicate a method that was either inlined successfully, or a method which failed to be inlined.
-Currently this is not indicated very well (something I'm hoping to change in the future), and we have to interpret the message at the end of the line to decide whether inlining succeeded or failed.
+Currently the difference between success and failure is not indicated very well (something I'm hoping to change in the future), and we have to interpret the message at the end of the line to decide whether inlining succeeded or failed.
 In this case, the message is `inline (hot)`, from which we can ascertain that inlining succeeded.
 The line also lists the name of the method which was inlined, and the bytecode location at which the method call is located in the caller method.
 In this case, the call to `otherMethod` in `payload` is located at bci (byte code index) `0`, and the `yetAnotherMethod` method call in `otherMethod` is also located at bci `0`.
 The indentation of the lines indicates the 'level' of inlining that occurred.
 Since the `yetAnotherMethod` method is inlined transitively through `otherMethod`, its line indented by 2 extra spaces.

 Let's see what happens if we disable inlining of `otherMethod` using the `-XX:CompileCommand=dontinline,TestJIT::otherMethod` flag.
 Now the inlining trace looks like this: